Welcome

 1. Calculating the correct amount of SDLT or LTT (including any higher rates or reliefs).

-5. Advising the client of the consequences of late payment or non-compliance.
+9. Advising the client of the consequences of late payment or non-compliance and the process for claiming refunds or amendments within statutory windows.

 SDLT and LTT: Common Pitfalls